codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 * From the sidebar, select **Products**, and then click the product, `demo-trioapp`.

-Here's an example of the Product Dashboard with the applications we created for the quick start.
+Here's an example of the Product Dashboard for `demo-trioapp` with the applications we created for the quick start.